juspay/hyperswitch/docs/try_local_system.md

 ### Using external services through Nix

-Once you have Nix installed on your system, we can start the external services using flakes.
-More services will be added soon!
+Once Nix is installed, you can use it to manage external services via `flakes`.
+More services will be added soon.

 - Run below command in hyperswitch directory